Reef Aquarium Sumps are something that can be very simple and easy to set up if you know a few things about what you are trying to do.

 It’s meant to be fully submerged, so we need at least the height of the pump itself as a minimum water level.

 As the water evaporates from the system, the water level falls in this chamber.
-So at a certain point, the water level will get low enough to affect the inlet of the pump.
-That is – air will be drawn in through a venturi that forms.
+So at a certain point, the water level will get low enough that air starts to get sucked in.

-If this happens, a slurping sound will be heard.
+If this happens, a loud slurping sound will be heard.

-The typical pump won’t slurp air unless the water level is right above it.
-Having the water level 2-3″ above it is plenty of room to keep this from happening.
+The typical pump won’t slurp air unless the water level is very near the inlet.
+So you need 2-3″ of water above it to prevent this from happening.

-Even with proper design, there will always be a few gallons of water that drains down from these sources:
+There will be a few gallons of water that drains down from these sources:

 - Overflow box (drains to lowest inlet or standpipe)